-Researchers are studying whether changes in the body's immune system during pregnancy might be connected to an improvement in rheumatoid arthritis symptoms.
+During pregnancy, the mother's immune system changes to prevent the rejection of the fetus.
+Researchers are studying whether these changes might be connected to an improvement in rheumatoid arthritis symptoms.

 - Bermas BL.
 Rheumatoid arthritis and pregnancy. http://www.uptodate.com/home.
 Accessed March 6, 2017.